Iran releases US dual nationals into house arrest, lawyer says

 Iran has detained and imprisoned a number of dual nationals in recent years, usually on national security charges.

+State Department spokesman Matthew Miller said two of the five individuals released "wish to remain private".

+He continued: "We are in touch with the families of US citizens involved, and we continue to monitor these individuals' health and welfare closely."

-Negotiations have been taking place for years to try to secure their release as part of a prisoner swap with Iranians now in American and other western prisons, as well as the easing of US sanctions on Iran.
+Negotiations have been taking place for years to try to secure their release as part of a prisoner swap with Iranians now incarcerated in American and other western prisons, south koreaas well as the easing of US sanctions on Iran.

+Citing sources close to the talks, Reuters said it could still take several weeks for the US citizens to leave Iran.

+The New York Times reported that Iranian prisoners in US jails could also be freed as part of the deal, but the White House has not confirmed any details of what it offered to Tehran in order to secure the prisoners' release.